PRūFPRūF

 Partially hydrogenated oils

-This page explains what Partially hydrogenated oils is, where it shows up in restaurant food, and which ingredient reports connect to it.
+This page explains what Partially hydrogenated oils is, where it shows up in restaurant food, and which restaurant menus list it.

 Concern